 The effect of diet and nutrition on cancer prevention and recurrence (the return of cancer after treatment) is one of the most studied topics in medicine.
 Cancer treatment often affects a person's eating habits and nutritional needs.
 Although it is important for people with cancer to maintain a healthy body weight and eat nutritious foods, the side effects of surgery, radiation therapy, and chemotherapy may cause a person to eat less and lose weight.
 On the other hand, some treatments may cause weight gain for some patients.

-Our Oncology Dietitian Nutritionists are board-certified and trained in oncology nutrition.
+Ridley-Tree Cancer Center Oncology Dietitian Nutritionists are board-certified and trained in oncology nutrition.
 They provide evidence-based recommendations that are proven by scientific research and clinical experience.
 Education and support are provided to help prevent treatment delays and decrease side effects from treatment.
 Individual counseling is offered during treatment and continues until a return to improved health is assured.
 Personalized food and supplement recommendations are provided to correct nutritional deficiencies and help enhance nutritional health and well being.
-Once treatment for cancer is complete, our nutrition experts can recommend personalized food choices that will support treatment outcomes, enhance the quality of life, and decrease the risk of disease recurrence.